Cyprus - Country Commercial Guide

 Last published date:

 The U.S. Department of State’s Investment Climate Statements provide information on the business climates of more than 170 economies and are prepared by economic officers stationed in embassies and posts around the world.
 They analyze a variety of economies that are or could be markets for U.S. businesses.
 The Investment Climate Statements are also references for working with partner governments to create enabling business environments that are not only economically sound, but address issues of labor, human rights, responsible business conduct, and steps taken to combat corruption.
-The reports cover topics including Openness to Investment, Legal and Regulatory Systems, Protection of Real and Intellectual Property Rights, the Financial Sector, State-Owned Enterprises, Responsible Business Conduct, and Corruption.
-To access the ICS, visit the 2022 Investment Climate Statement.
+The reports cover topics including Openness to Investment, Legal and Regulatory Systems, Protection of Real and Intellectual Property Rights, Financial Sector, State-Owned Enterprises, Responsible Business Conduct, and Corruption.

 Executive Summary

-The ROC has also demonstrated commitment to promoting green investments, with significant funding allocated to securing a green transition (see Section 8).
+The ROC has demonstrated commitment to promoting green investments, with significant funding allocated to securing a green transition (see Section 8).